PotOfCoffee2Go/tw5-tickets/README.md

 The server is running at [TiddlyWiki5 Ticket Search][10] - https://tw5.poc2go.com

+The idea is to provide a [node.js][4] multi-user backend [express][11] server which loads and interfaces to a browser side [TiddlyWiki][12] frontend.
+Along with standard HTTP request/response protocol, [socket.io][13] is used to provide bi-directional communications between the server and TiddlyWiki.
+The interface does NOT use the TiddlyWiki built-in server communication functions, thus runs independantly from TiddlyWiki itself.

+Basically, the server can respond with static or dynamically generated TiddlyWiki '.tid' files as well as normal HTML files.
+Although TiddlyWiki is designed to provide a personal note/journal storage system - there are many features which make it a powerful web presentation system - has a domain specific computer language which extends standard HTML.
+Browser on steroids!

+This implementation of the system allows users to query the TiddlyWiki GitHub Issues and Pull-request database.

 ## Installation
 > The server requires [git][3] and [nodejs][4] to be pre-installed on your computer.